Saturday-Sunday, 5 weeks (40 hours). Price: 420 leva. (Special price for students: 350 leva)

 Training is conducted by Trayan Iliev, Oracle® certified Java programmer with 15 years experience, developer of end-to-end reactive fullstack apps with ES6/7, TypeScript, Angular, React and Vue, 12+ years experience as IT trainer for international software companies.
 Regular speaker at developer conferences – Voxxed Days, jPrime, jProfessionals, BGOUG, BGJUG, DEV.BG on topics as SOA & REST (JAX-RS, Microservices), Spring 5 & Spring Reactor, Java EE 7, CDI, Angular, React, Redux, high-performance Java programming.

 Duration: 40 hours

 Target audience: Java SE/ Web developers

-- Novelties in Java 8 and 9, Spring 5 WebFlux & Spring Boot 2.0 – functional reactive programming and security model, reactive event streaming.
+- Novelties in Java 8 and 9, Spring 5 WebFlux & Spring Boot 2.0 – functional reactive programming, real time event streaming, and security model.